BhuwanChhimal/BhuwanChhimal/README.md

 - 👋 Hi, I’m @BhuwanChhimal
 - 👀 I’m interested in web development (front-end)
 - 🌱 I’m currently learning Front-end with sprinkle of backend
-- 📫 Personal Fb link in bio
+- 📫 How to contact me: Fb link in bio

 <!---
 BhuwanChhimal/BhuwanChhimal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.